avirakesh/backlight-pi/README.md

 2. An LED strip with WS2812B long enough to cover all 4 sides of your monitor.
 3. A generic USB camera that the Raspberry can access via V4L2.
 4. A TTP223 based capacitive sensor in "Self Lock / Low Output Mode".

+All ingredients can be freely sub-ed for other more convenient options, but OOB experience may be degraded.

 ### 1. Set up the LED Strip
 This won't go into details of how to put an LED strip behind your monitor